Pahiatua: a safe-haven for those leaving war-torn Poland

-Sent to a refugee camp about two kilometres from the town's centre in November 1944, the Pahiatua population quadrupled relatively quickly.
+Relocated to a camp about two kilometres from the town's centre in November 1944, the Pahiatua population quadrupled relatively quickly.
 Of those 838 refugees, 733 of them were children.

 While the settlement was expected to be temporary, these Polish refugees stayed due to the rise of communism in eastern Europe after World War II.
 At this point, many of our Polish inhabitants were already naturalised, infusing our community with a distinctive identity and dynamic way of life.

 Pahiatua offers a unique, yet familiar, environment for anyone who visits our town today.
-Our community is proud of its history.
-Plans are now in motion to further accentuate our identity by showcasing our Polish-inspired crooked forest and modern Kiwiana street sculptures.
+Explore our Main Street and share in our journey, a community that is proud of its history.

 THE ROAD TO PAHIATUA